Edwin Jaeckle: Death and retrospective

 He lived long enough to see the demise of party control of politics and government and to lament the rise of the cult of individual personality over party organization.
 He believed this phenomenon fostered a lack of accountability in government.
 As he told The Buffalo News toward the end of his life: "Politics no longer operates the way it should.
 There's no party responsibility; too many individuals are calling the shots. ...
 Everybody is a victim of this system.
 In the old days, the party was responsible for the conduct of government.
 If you did the job right and served the people, they kept you in office.
 If not, you were gone.
 It's not like that anymore."

 In his political retirement, Jaeckle built a substantial law practice and a substantial personal fortune.
-After retirement from his law practice at the age of 93, he divided his time between Rochester, Minnesota and St. Petersburg, Florida.
+After retirement from his law practice at the age of 93, he divided his time between Rochester, Minnesota, and St. Petersburg, Florida.
 He died on May 14, 1992, in St. Petersburg of pancreatic cancer at age 97.
-Jaeckle is buried at Buffalo's Forest Lawn Cemetery.
+He is buried at Buffalo's Forest Lawn Cemetery.

 Jaeckle's papers covering his activities from 1911 to 1992 on the local, state and national levels, as well as recordings and notes of interviews conducted in 1981 by Professor Emeritus William E. Diez of the University of Rochester (NY), are housed at the University of Rochester, Department of Rare Books, Special Collections and Preservation.

 Jaeckle was instrumental in creating the State University of New York at Buffalo.
 In this recorded interview, conducted in 1979 in his downtown Buffalo law office, Jaeckle discussed his role in bringing about the mergers that created the university, as well as his childhood in Buffalo, his early years in politics, and his philosophy of government.